atabel/tefcon-2022-web-tooling/README.md

 - Easy search and replace code.

 ## Recomendations
-- Configure in your editor to format on save.
+- Configure your editor to format on save.
 - Configure pre-commit hook.
 - Make CI fail if code is not formatted.